Vishnu-tppr/Vishnu-tppr/README.md

 <p> Right now, I’m crafting voice assistants, debugging tools, and automation scripts just for the thrill of it (and sometimes out of pure curiosity) 👨🏻‍💻✨.</p>

-<p> Procrastination is my cardio, panic is my fuel, and hyperfocus is the unexpected superpower that somehow gets things done.
+<p> Procrastination is my cardio, panic is my fuel, and hyperfocus is the</p><p> unexpected superpower that somehow gets things done.
 It’s the perfect mix of late-night coding,last-minute cramming, selective effort, and a whole lot of “please let this work” 😅💪.</p>

 <p> I didn’t get here by memorizing textbooks like a photocopier.
 Rote learning?
 Overrated.I believe if you understand something well enough the first time, it sticks.
 If it doesn’t, I stare at it until it clicks—eventually 🤯.</p>